-The Georgia Tech Academic Program Review (APR) process is designed to be responsive to both internal needs and external requirements including the Institute and Board of Regents policies.
-Having one periodic comprehensive review is an efficient means for Georgia Tech to review and report on its academic quality, viability, and productivity to multiple constituents.
+The External Georgia Tech Academic Program Review (APR) process is designed to be responsive to both internal needs and external requirements including the Institute and Board of Regents policies, as well as an external reviewers visit.

-These APR Guidelines explain Georgia Tech's process that addresses internal and external requirements.
 This model may be enhanced to address discipline or unit needs.
-Within this guide or linked you will find:
+Within this guide you will find:

-- a summary of the purpose for academic program reviews - a description of the Institute review process - key milestones and dates - a list of principal materials and their purpose - the multi-year Academic Program Review schedule: https://academiceffectiveness.gatech.edu/program-review - an appendix: templates and samples
+- a summary of the purpose for academic program reviews - a description of the Institute external review process - key milestones and dates - a list of principal materials and their purpose - the link to the multi-year Academic Program Review schedule: https://academiceffectiveness.gatech.edu/program-review - an appendix: templates and samples